Supplements

 • Supports a balanced inflammatory response.

-• Ginger extract (root) (Zingiber officinale)250 mg
+Ginger extract (root) (Zingiber officinale)

-• Indian Frankincense extract (gum) (Boswellia serrata)250 mg
+Indian Frankincense extract (gum) (Boswellia serrata)

-Other Ingredients: Hypromellose (derived from cellulose) capsule, Leucine.
+Other ingredients: Hypromellose (derived from cellulose) capsule, Leucine.

-• Bromelain and Post-operative Inflammation
+Bromelain and Post-operative Inflammation

 Studies suggest bromelain supplementation can reduce post-operative swelling and tenderness following musculoskeletal injuries.

-• Curcumin and Inflammatory Cytokines
+Curcumin and Inflammatory Cytokines

 Research indicates curcumin supports a balanced inflammatory response by modulating the production of inflammatory cytokines.

-• Ginger and Pain Management
+Ginger and Pain Management

 Clinical trials have demonstrated ginger's potential to alleviate pain and improve function in individuals with musculoskeletal discomfort.